Forensic Archaeological Scene Recovery

 | Commingled mass burial | Unit-by-unit excavation with continuous photography; separate provenance records per unit; bone-by-bone collection with coordinates; dedicated finds bags per element | MNI, element representation, perimortem trauma frequency, sex/age distribution | Bone mixing in fill obscures individual provenance; secondary mass graves (Bosnia Srebrenica) may have commingled primary-site and secondary-site individuals |

-The Hochrein 2002 US protocol, published in the Journal of Forensic Sciences, provides a systematic framework for outdoor forensic scene investigation that maps onto the broader scene investigation model of US law enforcement while incorporating the archaeological principles missing from standard crime-scene procedure.
+The Hochrein 2002 US protocol, published as a chapter in Advances in Forensic Taphonomy (CRC Press), provides a systematic framework for outdoor forensic scene investigation that maps onto the broader scene investigation model of US law enforcement while incorporating the archaeological principles missing from standard crime-scene procedure.
 Hochrein's framework distinguishes forensic geoarchaeology (reading the soil profile for burial evidence) from forensic archaeology (excavating the burial) and emphasises that a failure to conduct a competent geoarchaeological assessment before excavation can permanently destroy stratigraphic evidence.

 The line search (systematic ground survey by a team of searchers walking parallel transects at a fixed separation) is the simplest and most broadly applicable search method for surface remains.
 Standard transect spacing for a general surface search is 1-3 metres; for scenes where small fragments or small evidence items are expected, spacing may be reduced to 0.5 metres, with correspondingly greater personnel requirement.
 Line searches are supervised by a search coordinator and documented by GPS or by flagging with numbered stakes.
 The limitation of the line search is that it detects only surface or near-surface material; buried remains produce no direct surface signal.